holoviz/param/doc/roadmap.md

 Currently scheduled plans:

 - Make there be documentation.
-We have funding for this and work is already underway.
-This includes both user guide/tutorial material and reference material, covering both how it's currently used in HoloViz and on the underlying design and general functionality independent of HoloViz (as indeed it predates all of HoloViz).
+(Currently underway, as of 7/2021!).
 This will be a major step forward in how suitable Param is for general usage.

-- Improve the Param website (same time as docs; just make it look decent!)
+- Improve the Param website (Currently very basic!)

 - Clean up the Parameterized namespace (remove nearly all methods not on .param) and other API warts, scheduled for Param 2.0 since those are breaking changes.
 See https://github.com/holoviz/param/issues/154 and https://github.com/holoviz/param/issues/233.